-configure terminal node, use the configure terminal command.
-Syntax Description This command has no a rguments or keywords.
-Command Default None Command Modes EXEC mode Command History Release Modification 5.0(2)N1(1) This command was introduced. switch(config)#, indicat return to EXEC mode, t figure terminal command, the system prompt changes from switch# to ting that the switch is in configuration mode.
-To leave configuration mode and type end or press Ctrl-Z . the configuration that you have made, use the show running-config command.
-Examples This example shows how to enter configuration mode: switch# configure ter switch(config)# minal Related Commands Command Description copy running-config startup-config Saves the running configuration as the startup configuration file. end Ends your configuration session by exiting to EXEC mode. exit (global) Exits from the current configuration mode to the next highest configuration mode. show running-config Displays the current running configuration.
+Syntax Description This command has no an rguments or keywords.
+Command Default None Command Modes EXEC mode Command History Release Modification 6.0(2)N1(1) This command was introduced.
+Usage Guidelines configuration file as soo After you enter the conf switch(config)#, indicat return to EXEC mode, t ter configuration mode.
+Commands in this mode are written to the running on as you enter them (using the Enter key/ Carriage Return). "igure terminal command, the system prompt changes from switch# to ing that the switch is in configuration mode.
+To leave configuration mode and ype end or press Ctrl-Z . the configuration that you have made, use the show running-config command.
+Examples This example shows how switch# configure ter switch(config)# w to enter configuration mode: minal Related Commands Command Description copy running-config startup-config Saves the running configuration as the startup configuration file. end Ends your configuration session by exiting to EXEC mode. exit (global) Exits from the current configuration mode to the next highest configuration mode.

+Displays the current running configuration.